Skip to content

 --non-interactive

-Generated content is in two locations:
+Generated content is in two locations within your current working directory:

 Build directory (builds/movie-{id}/):